How to find the perfect art studio

 When comparing artist studios, remember that some may be permanent, purpose-built artist’s studio complexes, while others may be temporary spaces, only accessible for artists’ use until a buyer or business shows an interest in moving into the building.
 As the holder of a temporary studio, you may only be given a few weeks’ notice to move out.

 Then, there is the slight issue of opening hours.
-My previous studio space was manned by security and only reachable through a shopping centre, closing at 8pm on weekdays and before 5pm on Sundays – not ideal given my 9-6 working week.
+My previous studio space was staffed by security and only reachable through a shopping centre, closing at 8 pm on weekdays and before 5 pm on Sundays — not ideal given my 9 am to 6 pm working week.
 Once I ceased to solely freelance in favour of a full-time job in a neighbouring town, the times I was free to attend to my practice didn’t correspond well with the hours the studio was actually open.

 There are many more questions that you will have to ask yourself to determine the right studio for you.
 If, for example, you prefer working with or nattering with other artists to a more solitary life, does the studio complex have a communal atmosphere or will you be the only one there every evening?
 Are there other artists who you admire and who have rented in this studio complex previously, and who can therefore tell you what it’s really like to work there?
 Does the studio come with an attached gallery or offer other obvious exhibition opportunities, and are there links with schools, colleges, universities and community groups?